Modernizing Keycloak - Building Custom Themes with React, Tailwind v4, and Shadcn UI

 })

-This project integrates jsx-email, allowing you to build transactional emails (Password Reset, Email Verification) using React components.
-You can preview them locally before deploying:
+Custom Email Templates - One of the most neglected parts of IAM is email.
+This project integrates jsx-email, allowing you to build transactional emails (Password Reset, Email Verification, Login Errors) using React components.
+Preview them locally before deploying:

 pnpm emails:preview